Accessibility Consulting Service

 Our Reports are tailored to your business needs and premises, providing a detailed breakdown of the recommended improvements and changes you need to make to become ATDW Accessible Accredited.
 Using our three-tiered ‘Accessible Qualified’ rating system, we can help you dissect what’s really needed to embrace travellers with disabilities, and what is a waste of money.

-Disability building codes are for permanent accessible accommodation, not the tourism industry.
+Disability building codes are for permanent accessible accommodation and often do not translate well for the tourism industry.
+We layer the Australian Standards beneath feedback of our 30,000 followers.
 We help make your property accessible to tourists without breaking the bank.

 What to expect in a report?